Bob Orr (bookseller): Lavender Menace (1982–87)

-In August 1982, Orr and Nielsen began a business partnership in order to set up Scotland's first LGBT+ bookshop, the Lavender Menace Bookshop on Forth Street, Edinburgh.
+In August 1982, Orr and Nielsen began a business partnership in order to set up Scotland's first gay bookshop, the Lavender Menace Bookshop on Forth Street, Edinburgh.
 In the same year, Orr summarised their queer bookselling ethos for "The Radical Bookseller":"Gay bookshops, perhaps even more than other radical bookshops, don't exist simply to sell books.
 They are a space for lesbians and gay men to meet, leave messages — and feel central, not marginal.
 Even the most well-stocked radical bookshop sells gay books largely as a sideline, because of the sheer numbers of non-gay titles.
 In a society where we ourselves are a sideline, a space of our own where we can find a literature of our own is a good point for moving into wider activities."In 1987, Lavender Menace shifted to Dundas Street, Edinburgh, under the name West & Wilde, and was run by Orr and Raymond Rose.
 The bookshop continued to trade in LGBT+ literature until 1997, when it closed operations due to financial concerns (which were in part due to two arson attacks at the premises).